Richard-Hallam/discordOllamaBot/readme.md

 - Discord slash commands.
 - chat context for the llm.
 - Return of messages longer than 2000 characters.
 Current limit imposed by discord api.
+- Handle the splitting of code blocks in returns